schnatterer/termux-scripts/README.md

 Tapping the notification will open the log file.

 Note that
+* `rsync` is used by default for local backup or via ssh.
+You can opt in to use `rclone` (see Options).
 * restore will not uninstall an app if it exists.
 Downgrade or signature mismatch might lead to failure.
 * for now, **restore will likely fail for apps that use an android keystore**.
 If you backed up `/data/misc/keystore`, you can restore it manually, though.
-See #7.
+See [#7](https://github.com/schnatterer/termux-scripts/issues/7).
 * restoring locally might only work from "tmux'" folders or `/data/local/tmp/`, not from `/sdcard`.
   There are reports of errors such as this:
 ```